rodprogramdev/100-days-of-code/log.md

   # Day 93: July 16, 2019
   Progress: Still currently working on two versions of a tipping calculator while using objects and loops, trying to find out how to implement the use of arrays and methods in the process.

+  # Day 94: July 17, 2019
+  Progress: Still working on the tipping calculator coding challenge and trying to accomplish making a responsive landing page while completing the user-stories in my freecodecamp challenges.
+Planning to also review how to use git in creating repositories in github.